 You must have defined the ESXi-server as the host in Checkmk, and configured it as an agent (Checkmk Agent).
 Tip: Select the host name so that it is the same as that known to the server itself.

-Once the prerequisites have have been satisfied you can create a Rule in the Datasource programs > Check state of VMWare ESX via vSphere rule set.
+Once the prerequisites have have been satisfied you can create a Rule in the Setup > VM, Cloud, Container > VMWare ESX via vSphere rule set.
 This will be assigned to the defined host, so that instead of the standard agent the special agent will be used for retrieving data from the VMware-monitoring.

 Enter the user’s name and password as they have been defined on the ESXi-Server.
 The condition for the rule must be set on the host defined in Checkmk.
 After this the first installation will be complete and Checkmk can retrieve the data from the server.